Microwave chemistry: Microwave effect

+Older literature tends to lump (2) and (3) together into the specific microwave effects, effects that are different from conventional heating.
+Newer organic literature tends to only consider (2) when using this term.
+At the boundary of (2) and (3) are selective excitation of specific molecules/functional groups and stationary hot spots.

+Specific heating

 Conventional heating usually involves the use of a furnace or oil bath, which heats the walls of the reactor by convection or conduction.
 The core of the sample takes much longer to achieve the target temperature, e.g. when heating a large sample of ceramic bricks.

+Microwave works via dielectric heating: the oscillating electromagnetic field causes molecular dipoles to rotate.
 Acting as internal heat source, microwave absorption is able to heat the target compounds without heating the entire furnace or oil bath, which saves time and energy.
 It is also able to heat sufficiently thin objects throughout their volume (instead of through its outer surface), in theory producing more uniform heating.
 However, due to the design of most microwave ovens and to uneven absorption by the object being heated, the microwave field is usually non-uniform and localized superheating occurs.
-Microwave volumetric heating (MVH) overcomes the uneven absorption by applying an intense, uniform microwave field.
+Microwave flow reactors can overcome some of the limitations that affect performing microwave chemistry on large volumes.

 Different compounds convert microwave radiation to heat by different amounts.
 This selectivity allows some parts of the object being heated to heat more quickly or more slowly than others (particularly the reaction vessel).

 Microwave heating can have certain benefits over conventional ovens: